Casao/jasmine-as-promised/README.md

 });
 ```

+Now, with Jasmine as Promised, you have a much nicer option available!
+No more need to worry about waitsFor(), etc.

 ## How to Use

 Once you install and set up Jasmine as Promised, you now have a second way of creating asynchronous tests, besides Jasmine's
-usual runs-waitsFor-runs style.
+usual `runs(); waitsFor(); runs();` style.
 Just return a promise: if it is fulfilled, the test expectations are checked, and if it is rejected, the test
 fails, with the rejection reason as the error.
 Nice, huh?

-If you want to do multiple assertions in a single test, first, think carefully about whether you should instead break
-that test up into multiple tests.
-Once you've decided that yes, you're really OK with multiple assertions, then you'll
-want to use a promise-aggregator function, like [Q][]'s [`Q.all`][Q.all]:

 Jasmine as Promised works with all Jasmine interfaces: BDD, TDD, QUnit, whatever.
 It hooks in at such a low level, the
 interfaces don't even get involved.